dalek-cryptography/curve25519-dalek/ed25519-dalek/README.md

 | 2.x      | 1.60   |
 | 1.x      | 1.41   |

-From 2.x and on, MSRV changes will be accompanied by a minor version bump.
+From 2.x onwards, MSRV changes will be accompanied by a minor version bump.

 ## Public API SemVer Exemptions